xpqz/dyalog-docs/interface-guide/docs/graphics/drawing-lines.md

 ![drawing lines 1](../img/drawing-lines-1.png)

 In the previous example, the points are specified as a 2-element nested vector containing y-coordinates and x-coordinates respectively.
-You can also use a 2-column matrix, e.g.
+You can also use a 2-column matrix.
+For example:
 ```apl
       'F.Line'⎕WC'Poly'(4 2⍴90 5 5 50 90 95 90 5)
 ```